Reyleth/T1A2-Portfolio/README.md

 Personal Portfolio for Coder Academy Assignment and my own growth as a web developer. [link to Github repo](https://github.com/Reyleth/T1A2-Portfolio)

+All material learnt throughtout weeks 1 and 2 of Coder Academy have been applied to demonstrate my ability.

 ## Purpose

 The purpose of this portfolio is to represent myself as a aspiring software developer in a professional manner.
 The layout has been designed with simplicity and professionalism in mind.
-The colour palette was also chosen for this reason.
-Black, dark blue, white and grey to demonstate simplicity and professionalism with orange sprinkled in as it is my favourite colour.

 ## Target Audience